imsc-rosetta/imsc-rosetta-specification/README.md

 `<span>` elements may only contain text (i.e. no nesting of spans).

+*(Note: for later versions, nested spans may be specifically allowed, but only for text requiring rubies.
+In this case, text may only be contained within the leaf spans)*

 For archival, Subtitle times (begin and end attributes on `<div>`) must be present, and must not overlap.  `<div>` must appear in presentation order.

-(note that the format may be used during subtitle editing, and in this case, begin and end may be absent or invalid whilst the file is being edited).
+*(note that the format may be used during subtitle editing, and in this case, begin and end may be absent or invalid whilst the file is being edited).*

+All styling is referencial, and style ids used are fixed.
+Many styles are *constant*.  (i.e. you may not put local style anywhere in `<body>`, and all style reference ids used are pre-defined by the specification).

+## XML parsing
+To simplify the XML parsing of rosetta-imsc, in general terms the document nodes only contain one child node type.
+This enables the use of simple parsers which need not retain the order of different node types, only the order of same node types.
+The only nodes where this is not the case are `<tt>` - which must contain exactly one `<head>` and exactly one `<body>` element, and `<head>` - which must contain one `<metadata>`, one `<styling>`, one `<layout>` element, in that order.

+Namespaces used and associated namespace prefixes are fixed (defined in the spec) and set only on the `<tt>` element, again to simplify parsing and writing - no namspace processing is required, and all files will look similar.  *i.e. ALL elements will always have the same namespace prefix as in other rosetta-imsc files.*

+Be aware that certain XML processing could change namespace prefixes, so if you have a process which does this, the output may not be a 'Rosetta-imsc' file until you normalise the file in some way.